1 fille & 4 types

-1 fille & 4 types is the twentieth studio album and twelfth French-language album by Canadian singer Celine Dion, released by Sony Music on 13 October 2003.
-1 fille & 4 types features thirteen songs written and arranged by Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso, and Gildas Arzel, and produced by Benzi.
-The first single from the album, "Tout l'or des hommes", reached the top ten in Francophone countries, including number one in Quebec and number three in France.
+1 fille & 4 types (lit.
+'1 girl & 4 guys') is the twentieth studio album and twelfth French-language album by Canadian singer Celine Dion.
+It was released on 13 October 2003 by Columbia Records and Epic Records.
+It contains 13 songs written and arranged by Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso, and Gildas Arzel, and produced by Benzi.
+The lead single, "Tout l'or des hommes", reached the top ten in several Francophone markets, including number one in Quebec and number three in France.
 It was followed by "Et je t'aime encore" and the promotional single "Contre nature".

-1 fille & 4 types received favourable reviews from music critics, some of whom noted it as a highly anticipated record for many Dion fans.
-It was also commercially successful, topping the charts in Canada, France, Belgian Wallonia, and Greece, and reaching top ten in Switzerland, Poland, Finland, and Belgian Flanders.
-1 fille & 4 types was certified 2× platinum in France, platinum in Canada, Belgium, and Switzerland, and gold in Finland.
+1 fille & 4 types received favourable reviews from music critics, some of whom described it as a long-awaited release for many Dion fans.
+It was also commercially successful, topping the charts in Canada, France, Belgium's Wallonia, and Greece, and reaching the top ten in Switzerland, Poland, Finland, and Belgium's Flanders.
+The album was certified double platinum in France, platinum in Canada, Belgium, and Switzerland, and gold in Finland.

 Background

-Dion started working on her upcoming French-language album on 8 October 2002 in Paris when she met with four well-known French songwriters and producers: Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso, and Gildas Arzel.
-After four days of rehearsals, Dion met with them again in Las Vegas in May 2003, during her break from performing in her residency show A New Day....
-The songs were recorded between 2 and 11 May 2003.
-On 11 August 2003, Dion's official website announced that the release of a new French album, titled 1 fille & 4 types (meaning 1 girl & 4 guys), was set for 13 October 2003 in Europe and 14 October 2003 in Canada.
-Dion worked on this project with "4 guys" only: Goldman, Benzi, Veneruso, and Arzel.
-Goldman, who had written and produced the best-selling French-language albums of all time, D'eux and S'il suffisait d'aimer, guided 1 fille & 4 types as artistic director.
+Dion began working on her next French-language album on 8 October 2002 in Paris, where she met with four established French songwriters and producers: Jean-Jacques Goldman, Erick Benzi, Jacques Veneruso, and Gildas Arzel.
+After four days of rehearsals, she reunited with them in Las Vegas in May 2003 during a break from performing in her residency show A New Day....
+Recording sessions took place between 2 and 11 May 2003.

+On 11 August 2003, Dion's official website announced that her new French album, titled 1 fille & 4 types (meaning "1 girl & 4 guys"), would be released on 13 October in Europe and 14 October in Canada.
+Dion collaborated exclusively with Goldman, Benzi, Veneruso, and Arzel on the project.
+Goldman, who had written and produced the best-selling French-language albums of all time, D'eux and S'il suffisait d'aimer, served as artistic director for 1 fille & 4 types.

 The first single, "Tout l'or des hommes", was sent to radio on 27 August 2003.
-It was written by Veneruso, who had penned Dion's 2001 number-one hit, "Sous le vent", a duet with Garou.
-The music video for the song was serviced to video outlets in September 2003, and the CD single was scheduled for release on 6 October 2003 in France, Switzerland, and Belgium; on 7 October 2003 in Canada; and a few weeks later in Germany.
-The behind-the-scenes from the video for "Tout l'or des hommes" and the making of the album was posted in the video section on celinedion.com on 28 September 2003.
-1 fille & 4 types was also scheduled for release in the United States on 11 November 2003, in Japan on 17 December 2003, in Sweden on 9 February 2004, and in Spain on 19 April 2004.
+It was written by Veneruso, who had also penned Dion's 2001 number-one hit "Sous le vent", a duet with Garou.
+The music video was distributed to video outlets in September 2003, and the CD single was scheduled for release on 6 October 2003 in France, Switzerland, and Belgium; on 7 October in Canada; and a few weeks later in Germany.
+Behind-the-scenes footage from the video for "Tout l'or des hommes" and material documenting the making of the album was posted in the video section on celinedion.com on 28 September.

+1 fille & 4 types was also scheduled for release in the United States on 11 November, in Japan on 17 December, in Sweden on 9 February 2004, and in Spain on 19 April.